slifin/breeze/README.md

   - Functions have doc types which have words which can signal intent.
   - Functions have return types which have types which can signal intent.
   - Thing goes in, thing goes out, you can't explain that! (except when you can)
+  - Testable, it's impossible to test the contents of an if statement block, but more than possible with functions

 ### Free functions not class functions